 - October 11th 2017

-The Barbour story began back in 1894 in our seaside homeland, South Shields – and we’ve been passionate about the coastline ever since.
-To celebrate the launch of our new Autumn/Winter 17 Coastal collection, we’re rediscovering our seaside heritage and lifelong relationship with the shore.
+The Barbour story began back in 1894 in our coastal homeland, South Shields – and we’ve been passionate about the coastline ever since.
+To celebrate the launch of our new Autumn/Winter 17 Coastal collection, we’re rediscovering our heritage and lifelong relationship with the shore.

 After discovering Lucy Clarke and her brilliant novels, we couldn’t wait to arrange a meet up to chat about life as an author, the influence behind her work, and her childhood connections to Barbour.
 Find out what she had to say…